 The Russian government didn’t provide details of the restrictions or their duration in a Friday statement on Telegram.
 Utilities tend to make purchases well in advance, so any impact is unlikely to be immediate.

 As Russia’s prolonged war in Ukraine has made it increasingly unpopular on the world stage, the nation has repeatedly signaled a willingness to use its vast energy resources as geopolitical bargaining chips.
-The Kremlin also announced on Friday it’s throttling gas supplies to Austria, interrupting a six-decade supply agreement because of a legal dispute.
+Russia also told Austria on Friday it’s throttling gas supplies, interrupting a six-decade supply agreement currently covering 80% of demand because of a legal dispute.

 The latest move targets a particularly vulnerable US link in the nuclear fuel cycle.
 Russia controls almost half the world’s capacity to separate the uranium isotopes needed in reactors, and last year supplied more than a quarter of the US’s enriched fuel.